Vladimir Vujović (footballer, born 1982): Pobeda

 Sutjeska was performing even worse in 2004–05 and by the winter-break Vujović decided to move and signed with Macedonian side FK Pobeda.
 It ended being a right choice as Sutjeska ended the season in a relegation spot, while his new club, Pobeda, grabbed a European competition spot by finishing third in the 2004–05 Macedonian First League.
 Vujović contributed with 5 goals in the 14 games he played that half-season.
 By then Pobeda was a regular among the top Macedonian clubs, and next season they finished fourth.

 Al Wehda

 In summer 2006 he made his first move to Asia by signing with Saudi Arabian club Al-Wehda Mecca.
 Vujović scored 6 goals in 28 appearances helping the Mecca club to finish third in the 2006–07 Saudi Premier League.
 At that time Montenegro had become independent and formed its own national team.
-Vujović was among those who received the first call ever to the Montenegrin national team, and played the three first games of Montenegro in its history.
+Vujović was among those who received the call up to the first Montenegro national team, and appeared in the beginning three matches for Montenegro.

 Return to Mogren

 In summer 2007 Vujović left Saudi Arabia and returned home.
-He joined FK Mogren and played with them in the second edition of the Montenegrin First League as national top-flight.
-However he will not stay long home.
-He left Mogren at the winter-break of the 2007–08 Montenegrin First League.
+He joined FK Mogren and appeared with them in the second edition of the Montenegrin First League as national top-flight.
+His stay at home would be short when he left Mogren at the winter-break of the 2007–08 Montenegrin First League.